 Barnard Castle – The Teesdale Capital

-Barnard Castle on the Durham side of the River Tees is the ‘capital’ of Teesdale and one of the most attractive and historic towns in the North.
-Known affectionately to locals as ‘Barney’, the town owes its origins to one Bernard Baliol who built a castle here in the twelfth century.
+Barnard Castle, on the Durham side of the River Tees is the ‘capital’ of Teesdale and one of the most attractive historic towns in the North.
+Known affectionately to locals as ‘Barney’, the town owes its origins to a Norman baron, one Bernard Baliol who built a castle here in the twelfth century between 1112 and 1132.

-Bernard’s family were of Norman origin and of high influence.
-His father Guy De Baliol was the Lord of Verney, Dampierre, Harcourt and Bailleul and Baron of Teesdale, Gainford, Stokesley and Bywell on Tyne.
-Descendants of Bernard included Edward and John Baliol, kings of Scotland and John Baliol, founder of Balliol College, Oxford.
+Bernard’s family were of high influence.
+His father Guy De Baliol who came to England at the time of the Norman Conquest was the Lord of Verney, Dampierre, Harcourt and Bailleul and became Baron of Gainford, Stokesley and Bywell on Tyne.
+Descendants of Bernard included Edward and John Baliol who were kings of Scotland and John Baliol, the founder of Balliol College, Oxford.

-Today Bernard’s Castle is a ruin, but a very pretty ruin situated on a high bank overlooking the Tees.
-The castle has witnessed plenty of history and has been a home to many famous historic characters, including Richard III, Henry VII, Warwick the Kingmaker, and the Prince Bishops of Durham.
+Today, Bernard Baliol’s castle at Barnard Castle is a ruin, but a very picturesque ruin situated on a high bank overlooking the River Tees.
+The castle has witnessed plenty of history and has been owned by many notable historic figures, including Richard III (who inherited it through his queen) as well as Henry VII; Warwick the Kingmaker and the Prince Bishop of Durham.

 The Market Cross

-Barnard Castle’s market place stands at the centre of the town and is dominated by an intriguing octagonal building called the Market Cross which was built by a Barnard Castle resident called Thomas Breaks in 1747.
+Barnard Castle’s market place is at the centre of the town and the south end is dominated by a curious octagonal building called the Market Cross that now stands at the centre of a small roundabout.
+It was built by a Barnard Castle resident called Thomas Breaks in 1747.

-At various times in history this building has served the purpose of court, jail, Town Hall and buttermarket.
+At various times in history this building has served the purpose of a court, jail, town hall and butter market.
 A weather vane sits on top of the building marked by two bullet holes reputedly made by a soldier and a gamekeeper in a competition of shooting abilities.

 A Magnificent Museum

-The market cross forms the centrepiece of a small roundabout at Barnard Castle from which a road called Newgate leads us into what is arguably Barnard Castle’s grandest attraction: the Bowes Museum.
+From the market cross a road called Newgate leads us eastward past Barnard Castle’s parish church and onward to what is arguably Barnard Castle’s grandest attraction: the Bowes Museum.

 Visitors are surprised to find this huge and magnificent building in such a small north country town.
 Built in the style of a French chateau, it has one of the most impressive collections of pictures, ceramics, textiles, tapestries, clocks and costumes in the north of England.
 Its exhibits include a famous life size silver swan which can delicately lift a fish from a salver and swallow it.